tonsky/tonsky.me/site/blog/unicode/index.md

 nikolay_ru.png

-and encoded in Unicode as `U+041D U+0438 U+043A U+043E U+043B U+0430 U+0439`.
+and encoded in Unicode as `U+041D 0438 043A 043E 043B 0430 0439`.

 Bulgarian name Nikolay is written:

 nikolay_bg.png

-and encoded in Unicode as `U+041D U+0438 U+043A U+043E U+043B U+0430 U+0439`.
+and encoded in Unicode as `U+041D 0438 043A 043E 043B 0430 0439`.
 Exactly the same!

 Wait a second!
-How does computer know then when to render Bulgarian-style glyphs and when to use Russian ones?
+How does the computer know then when to render Bulgarian-style glyphs and when to use Russian ones?

 Short answer: it doesn’t.
-Unfortunally, Unicode is not a perfect system and it has many shortcomings.
+Unfortunately, Unicode is not a perfect system and it has many shortcomings.
 Among them is assigning the same codepoint to glyphs that are supposed to look differently, like Cyrillic Lowercase K and Bulgarian Lowercase K (both are `U+043A`).

+From what I understand, Asian people [get it much worse](https://en.wikipedia.org/wiki/Han_unification): many Chinese, Japanese, and Korean logograms that are written very differently get assigned the same codepoint:

+han.png
+U+8FD4 in different locales

-Unicode motivation is to save codepoints space.
+Unicode motivation is to save codepoints space (my guess).
 Information on how to render is supposed to be transferred outside of the string, as locale/language metadata.

 Unfortunately, it fails the original goal of Unicode: